Treating Acne as an Adult

 Just like teens, adult acne is primarily caused by inflammation, pore blockage, overactive oil glands and the activity of normal skin bacteria.
 For women, hormones may still be to blame in adulthood, as there are many times in which your hormones may surge, including menstruation and pregnancy.
 Fortunately, there are several effective approaches to acne treatment, regardless of your age or gender.
-Spectrum Dermatology is dedicated to first finding the cause of your breakouts in adulthood and recommending a successful remedy to clear up your complexion, which may range from simple changes in how you wash your face or more advanced therapies using lights or lasers.
+Spectrum Dermatology is dedicated to first finding the cause of your breakouts in adulthood and recommending a successful remedy to clear up your complexion, which may range from simple changes in how you wash your face or more advanced therapies using lights.

 The Importance Cleansing & Moisturizing

 Keeping your skin clean is one of the best ways to combat acne.
 Be mindful of using a gentle cleanser so that your skin doesn’t become irritated or stripped of moisture.
 Speaking of moisture, don’t assume that you should never moisturize if you have oily, acne-prone skin.
 When the skin dries out, it can trigger over-production of oil!

 Resist the Urge to Pick or Pop

 Pimple-popping videos can be oddly satisfying and disgusting at the same time.
 We highly recommend that you don’t try to pick or pop your zits, as this can lead to scarring and further infection.